vippsas/vipps-ecom-api/vipps-ecom-api.md

 **Please note:** When the user arrives back in the merchant app or website, we _strongly_ recommend that you perform a call to the eCom API to check the state of the transaction.
-While some of the state of the eCom operation *can* be derived from things like wether or not user returned successfully from the native app, the most reliable approach to know the state of the payment flow is always to query the eCom API once you arrive back in the merchant app/website:
+While some of the state of the eCom operation *can* be derived from things like whether or not user returned successfully from the native app, the most reliable approach to know the state of the payment flow is always to query the eCom API once you arrive back in the merchant app/website:
 [`GET:/ecomm/v2/payments/{orderId}/details`](https://vippsas.github.io/vipps-ecom-api/#/Vipps_eCom_API/getPaymentDetailsUsingGET).